Docs

 Memory corruption

 The Memory Corruption module covers stack buffer overflows, heap overflows, use-after-free, double-free, and out-of-bounds read/write patterns.
-These remain the most common source of remote code execution in C and C++ binaries.
+These remain the most common source of remote code execution in C and C++ code.
 VirtualSpace detects them through pattern matching on dangerous APIs (strcpy, strcat, sprintf, gets) and heuristic flow analysis that tracks tainted user input into stack and heap buffers.

 C++ (vulnerable)